exozet/behat-utils/README.md

 ### JsonApiSteps

-The `JsonApiSteps` are helpful for testing json apis.
+The `JsonApiSteps` are helpful for testing JSON APIs.

 ### WebsiteInteractionSteps